borgmon/ArKitKat/README.md

 # ArKitKat
-A Unity Library for interacting UnityARKitPlugin.
+An Unity Library for interacting UnityARKitPlugin.

 ## Usage
 1. First thing first.
 Drag ArKitKat folder into your assets folder.